cmsc388T/Team6/README.md

 - **Description of tests**: In order to test this, Pacman is added to the board at a certain starting location.
 Pacman is then moved throughout the whole board while calling the consume method, and the number of cookies is added up and compared to the max amount of cookies on the board.

+### is_ghost_in_range()

+- **Description of implementation**: This method returns true if Pacman is in attack range of any ghosts, and false otherwise.
+PacMan is in attack range of a ghost if there is a ghost within (x ± 1, y ± 1) of Pacman's location.

+- **Description of tests**: To test this, Pacman and a ghost are added to the game at various locations.
+Some placements involve the Pacman being in attack range of the ghost, and some involve Pacman not being in range of the ghost.

 ## Part 1b - Ghost Class

 ### get_valid_moves()